 Most of the opportunities you’ll find in Thailand will be teaching opportunities.
 There’s always a need for foreign language teachers.
 Make sure you have your TEFL certificate ready if you’re heading to Thailand to teach English.
 You’ll also need a teacher’s license.
-Starting salaries for teaching range from 25-50k Baht monthly ($750-$1500 USD), so it’s not necessarily a high earning position, but it could be good for supplementing your income.
+Starting salaries for teaching ranges from 25-50k Baht monthly ($750-$1500 USD), so it’s not necessarily a high earning position, but it could be good for supplementing your income.
 Other opportunities tend to present themselves in real estate, tech, tourism, and entrepreneurship (running a restaurant, for example).

 The condo market is currently thriving in Thailand, which means there’s an increased need for real estate professionals.
 CBRE and Absolute employ many foreigners, so if real estate is where you’re headed, these could be good places to start.
-This would also be a great area to invest, since the market is growing along with attention from expats.
+This would also be a great area to invest since the market is growing along with attention from expats.

 Tourism is a large part of Thailand’s economy, and jobs in this market present themselves in the form of high-end hotels, hotel management, diving instructors, chefs, etc. You’ll need to have several years of hotel management experience to land a management position at a high-end resort in some of the more popular beach locations, such as Phuket and Samui.
 To be a diving instructor, you’ll need a PADI (Professional Association of Diving Instructors) certification.
 There are different course levels, so check which certification you’d need for your particular job of interest.
-The salary for these positions vary with the season and location of your workplace.
+The salary for these positions varies with the season and location of your workplace.
 You could earn anywhere from 30-80k Baht per month.

 Then, of course, there’s the entrepreneurship route where you could start your own business to work in Thailand.
 For this, you simply have to acquire a work permit and long-term visa.
 You also have to have at least four Thai nationals as employees at your establishment.
-You’ll likely need to work out an arrangement with Thai shareholders, since in most cases, a foreigner can only own up to 49 percent of a business.
+You’ll likely need to work out an arrangement with Thai shareholders since in most cases, a foreigner can only own up to 49 percent of a business.

 Finally, you can also choose to continue working in your country of origin remotely, while living abroad in Thailand.
-You could also apply to freelancing jobs within Thailand.
+You could also apply to freelance jobs within Thailand.
 A work permit is not required if you are working for a foreign company, but you must send your employer an invoice to be paid for your work.

 I hope you enjoyed reading this article: How to Work in Thailand.
 If you have any questions, please contact our office HERE.